op7ic/OS.LAB/README.md

 # Purpose

-This project contains a set of **Terraform** scripts to create an lab with different versions of popular operating systems.
+This project contains a set of **Terraform** scripts to create a lab with different versions of popular operating systems (OS).
 The goal of this project is to provide red/blue teams, developers and IT teams with the ability to deploy an ad-hoc OS lab to test attacks, payload operability, compatbility of tools and forensic artifacts on various versions of operating systems with minimal overhead.

 **NOTE**: This lab is deliberately designed to be insecure.
 Please do not connect this system to any network you care about.

 **NOTE**: Cloud providers typically limit the number of IPs, CPUs and other resources for each subscription.
-You might need to open up an support ticker to extend quota to deploy complete lab.
+You might need to open up a support ticket to extend quota to deploy the complete lab.
 Please visit specific vendor help pages to see what kind of limits are applied on the account or regions - [Azure](https://docs.microsoft.com/en-us/azure/azure-portal/supportability/quotas-overview) and [AWS](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html).

 ---